Six operations for D-cap-modules on rigid analytic spaces: Complete bornological modules over Fr echet--Stein algebras

 \begin{proof} This is clear from Proposition \ref{coadandtor}. \end{proof}

 \begin{cor}[{compare \cite[Corollary 3.1]{ST}}] For any coadmissible $U$-module $M\cong \varprojlim M_n$, there is an isomorphism

 for every $n$. \end{cor} \begin{proof} Take $V=U_n$ in Proposition \ref{flatbasechange}.
 This is a Noetherian Banach algebra, which can be viewed as a Fr\'echet--Stein algebra with $V_m=U_n$ for each $m$.
-Coadmissible $V$-modules are precisely finitely generated $U_n$-modules, which are Banach and thus pseudo-nuclear. $V_m=U_n$ is flat over $U_m$ for $m\geq n$ by definition of Fr\'echet--Steinness.
-Thus the conditions in Proposition \ref{flatbasechange} are satisfied.\\ Moreover, Proposition \ref{coadandtor} implies that $U_n^b\h{\otimes}_{U^b} M^b$ is isomorphic to $(U_n\otimes_U M)^b$, equipped with its canonical Banach structure as a finitely generated $U_n$-module.
+Coadmissible $V$-modules are precisely finitely generated $U_n$-modules, which are Banach and thus pseudo-nuclear.
+Since $U_n$ is of countable type, so is every finitely generated $U_n$-module, and moreover, $V_m=U_n$ is flat over $U_m$ for $m\geq n$ by definition of Fr\'echet--Steinness.
+Thus the conditions in Proposition \ref{flatbasechange} are satisfied.

+Moreover, Proposition \ref{coadandtor} implies that $U_n^b\h{\otimes}_{U^b} M^b$ is isomorphic to $(U_n\otimes_U M)^b$, equipped with its canonical Banach structure as a finitely generated $U_n$-module.
 But this is precisely $M_n^b$ by \cite[Corollary 3.1]{ST}. \end{proof}

 \begin{cor}[{compare \cite[Corollary 3.3]{ST}}] Let $M$ be a complete bornological $U$-module.
-Then $M\cong N^b$ for some coadmissible $U$-module $N$ if and only if $U^b_n\h{\otimes}_{U^b} M$ is a finitely generated $U_n$-module with its canonical Banach structure (viewed as a bornological module) and the natural morphism $M\to \varprojlim (U^b_n\h{\otimes}_{U^b} M$ is an isomorphism. \end{cor} \begin{proof} This is immediate from the above and the fact that $(-)^b$ commutes with limits. \end{proof}
+Then $M\cong N^b$ for some coadmissible $U$-module $N$ if and only if $U^b_n\h{\otimes}_{U^b} M$ is a finitely generated $U_n$-module with its canonical Banach structure (viewed as a bornological module) and the natural morphism $M\to \varprojlim (U^b_n\h{\otimes}_{U^b} M)$ is an isomorphism. \end{cor} \begin{proof} This is immediate from the above and the fact that $(-)^b$ commutes with limits. \end{proof}